preyes323/preyes323-github.io/_posts/2015-12-05-meta-programming.md

 >  The modern sense of "an X about X" has given rise to concepts like "meta-cognition" (i.e. cognition about cognition), "meta-emotion" (i.e. emotion about emotion), "meta-discussion" (i.e. discussion about discussion), "meta-joke" (i.e. joke about jokes), and "metaprogramming" (i.e. writing programs that manipulate programs). - - <cite>[Wikipedia](https://en.wikipedia.org/wiki/Meta)</cite>

 The key take away I got from this searching exercise is that appending `Meta` to `Programming` suggests that a layer of abstraction is added to the typical programming.
+I see this as a way that a program is able to elevate itself and look at programs as something that it can manipulate.
 It even suggests that a level of autonomy from human intervention can be gained.
+If previously, human intervention is needed for the program to do a task, the layer of abstraction suggests that __*even*__ just a program can create tasks for another program.
 I also see the current idea of `Meta` having a **self-referential** connotation to further support the idea that a computer will be able to learn, think, decide, and act on its **"own"**.
 Being self-referential, I imagine that computers would be able to look at its own capabilities and derive from it something different, and consequently repeat this process and evolve itself.